bloomdata-com-my/datasets/README.md

   > The duplicate values are acceptable since they are valid in this case.

-  > Below is the summary of data types, missing, and duplicate values after data cleaning.
+  > Below is the summary of data types, missing, and duplicate values after data cleaning and transformation.

   ```
   +---+-------------------------------+-----------+----------------+------------------+